d630/dacti/README.md

 dacti was a rewrite of acti (v0.8; GNU GPLv3) by D630.

-dacti is affected by Scott Garretts dmenu-launch (v0.5.7).
+dacti was affected by Scott Garretts dmenu-launch (v0.5.7).

 ##### LICENCE